kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 Cluster administrators can use `tags` field to specify the custom tags for AWS resources provisioned for all Ingresses belong to this IngressClass.

-1. If `tags` specified, AWS resources provisioned for all Ingresses with this IngressClass will have the specified tags.
+1. If `tags` is set, AWS resources provisioned for all Ingresses with this IngressClass will have the specified tags.
 2. Customers can also use controller-level flag `--default-tags`  or `alb.ingress.kubernetes.io/tags` annotation to specify custom tags.
 These tags will be merged together based on tag-key.
 If same tag-key appears in multiple sources, the priority is as follows:
     1. controller-level flag `--default-tags` will have the highest priority.
     2. `spec.tags` in IngressClassParams will have the middle priority.